dominictarr/ssb-notifications/README.md

 updated when there is a new message in that thread. but some notifiers are themselves subscribed to notifiers in turn.

+remaining thing to figure out: there are numbers for notifications.
+They currently show the (received) timestamp of the latest interaction. if someone else subscribes you, the timestamp should be ts-1, because that message is also a notification. if you subscribe yourself you are now consistent with that.

+you can also subscribe to a group/tag/channel.
+If you do that, when you request your notifications, it returns it as `{<thread>:<ts>,<channel>: {<thread>: <ts>}}` where ts is the latest activity time if greater than your last interaction in that thread.

 ## License

 MIT